dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

 ---
-title: How I managed to integrate Polymer with my jekyll blog.
+title: How I managed to integrate Polymer with my jekyll blog

 ---